MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/nf-cfapi-cfgettransferkey.md

 ## -remarks

-**CfGetTransferKey** is used as an alternative to [CfHydratePlaceholder](nf-cfapi-cfhydrateplaceholder.md) to proactively initiate data transfer into a placeholder.
+This API is available for sync providers that may wish to proactively initiate a transfer of data into a placeholder, as an alternative to calling [CfHydratePlaceholder](nf-cfapi-cfhydrateplaceholder.md). **CfGetTransferKey** returns the same *TransferKey* that a fetch data callback would have returned.
+The sync provider can then pass the *TransferKey* in subsequent calls to the [CfExecute](nf-cfapi-cfexecute.md) API.
+In this way, the transfer of data is driven by the sync provider rather than the filter.

 A sync provider should have **READ_DATA** or **WRITE_DAC** access to the file whose transfer key is to be obtained or **CfGetTransferKey** will be failed with **HRESULT(ERROR_CLOUD_FILE_ACCESS_DENIED)**.